WenshangY/ZSIR-DCEL/README.md

 # ZSIR-DCEL
-Official PyTorch implementation for paper "Generative Zero-Shot Image Recognition Combined with Double Contrastive Embedding Learning".
+ZSIR-DCEL： "Generative Zero-Shot Image Recognition Combined with Double Contrastive Embedding Learning".

+Thank you very much for your attention.
+The full code are coming soon !